elsajyang/elsajyang_v1.0/_posts/2019-03-03-creating-githubio.md

 </p>

 <p>
-    This website is hosted by <a href="https://pages.github.com/">GitHub Pages</a>.
+    This website is hosted by <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>.
 A GitHub Page turns a GitHub repository into a site with the extension github.io.
 Between WordPress and GitHub Pages, I chose github.io because it <i>seemed</i> simpler and more doable.
-GitHub Pages mentioned using <b>Jekyll</b>, a <a href="https://www.quora.com/How-does-a-static-site-generator-like-Jekyll-work">static site generator</a>, so I gave it a shot.
+GitHub Pages mentioned using <b>Jekyll</b>, a <a href="https://www.quora.com/How-does-a-static-site-generator-like-Jekyll-work" target="_blank">static site generator</a>, so I gave it a shot.
 A static site generator, sometimes called a flat page or stationary page, is said to require no PHP scripting, no databases, nor server code.
 It is therefore safer, but less interactive.
 For more on Jekyll, scroll down to find the section <b>Choosing Jekyll</b>.
 </p>

 <p>
     Like for all other projects:
     <ul>
-        <li>I used original docs (documentation) and guides, like <a href="https://help.github.com/en/categories/github-pages-basics">GitHub Pages Basics</a> and <a href="https://jekyllrb.com/docs/">Jekyll Docs</a></li>
+        <li>I used original docs (documentation) and guides, like <a href="https://help.github.com/en/categories/github-pages-basics" target="_blank">GitHub Pages Basics</a> and <a href="https://jekyllrb.com/docs/" target="_blank">Jekyll Docs</a></li>
         <li>I found a lot of answers on Stack Overflow.</li>
         <li>I had to be be flexible.
 Some of the googled solutions did not work for me, so I played around with the code.</li>
         <li>I looked at example Jekyll projects + code.</li>